 Uruguay will become the first country in South America to export certified carbon neutral meat when a consignment destined for Europe leaves the port of Montevideo this month.

-The shipment by Uruguayan meat manufacturer Mosaica has been certified by local certification body LSQA, and will leave for Switzerland in the middle of December.
+The shipment by Uruguayan carbon neutral meat manufacturer Mosaica has been certified by local certification body LSQA, and will leave for Switzerland in the middle of December.

-The consignment represents an “historic milestone,” according to Agustín Russi, business development manager at LSQA, which is also active in other major meat producing nations in the region, including Argentina, Brazil, Chile, Mexico, and Paraguay.
+The consignment represents an “historic milestone,” according to Agustín Russi, business development manager at LSQA, which is also active in other carbon neutral meat producing nations in the region, including Argentina, Brazil, Chile, Mexico, and Paraguay.

 “The carbon footprint process is the closest thing there is to an accounting process, where instead of counting money, tons of carbon are counted,” Russi was quoted as saying by agricultural news outlet Blasina y Asociados.